marcou-andrew/CX4640Project/README.md

 * Round to Nearest - rounds to the closest floating point number, up or down.
 Round to nearest is the most accurate method and is the default within the IEEE system.

-This again raises an important topic ε<sub>mach</sub>. ε<sub>mach</sub> is the accuracy of the floating-point system.
+This again raises an important topic, machine epsilon or ε<sub>mach</sub>.
+Machine epsilon is the accuracy of the floating-point system.
 In other words, ε<sub>mach</sub> is the smallest possible value that a computer can notice.
 Any smaller and it will identify that number as 0.

 ## Floating-Point Arithmetic
 ### Addition and Subtraction